Altinity/clickhouse-operator/README.md

 # Kubernetes Operator

-The ClickHouse Opearator creates, configures and manages ClickHouse clusters running on Kubernetes.
+The ClickHouse Operator creates, configures and manages ClickHouse clusters running on Kubernetes.